danielulelu/danielulelu/README.md

-- 👋 Hi, I’m @danielulelu
+- 👋 Hi, I’m Daniel.
+Nice to meet you.
-- 👀 I’m interested in Web3 & Fullstack Development.
+- 👀 I’m in Web3 & Fullstack Development pathway.
-- 🌱 I’m currently learning backend development to fully integrate to full stack developer.
+- 🌱 I’m currently learning backend development to fully integrate to full stack web3 developer.
 My repositories are a mixture of of creativity, fixed bugs and well done commits.
 Let us dive on the future together and accomplish exceptional applications.
 - Started a Web3 online course with Alchemy University.
 Will be updating my path in the entire course.
 So excited to understand blockchain technologies and leverage the skills in the current market.
 - 💞️ Always working on a project
 - 📫 How to reach me: